Sources of Financial Aid

-If you served on Active Duty, you might be eligible for education benefits offered by The Department of Veterans Affairs.
+Students who served on Active Duty, may be eligible for education benefits offered by The Department of Veterans Affairs.
 For example, the Post-9/11 GI Bill provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after Sep 10, 2001, or individuals discharged with a service-connected disability after 30 days.
-You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
+Students must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.

 Veterans Education Benefits are paid directly to the student on a monthly basis.
 Post-9/11 GI Bill (Chapter 33) benefits of tuition and fees are paid directly to the College and applied to the student's account.
 Chapter 33 students may also receive a book voucher.
 Students must be actively pursuing an eligible degree or certificate program and begin attendance in the courses for each semester.